tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM WebSphere Service Registry and Repository

-This WSRR (WebSphere Service Registry and Repository) plug-in enables you to do the following:   * Load, activate or delete Configuration Profile of WSRR server
+This WSRR (WebSphere Service Registry and Repository) plug-in enables you to do the following:   * Load, activate or delete Configuration Profile of WSRR server * Register Web Services to WSRR server

 ---